mjeammet/mjeammet/README.md

 - 🌱 Finished my dev course on Python, Django and the ropes of back-end development.
 Loved it !
 Now onto serious business !

 - 💼 Looking for work on websites / apps / APIs.
-I'm new to this but I'm a fast learner 💡 Sectors of interest include gaming, politics, energy and sciences !
+I'm new to this but I'm a fast learner 💡 Sectors of interest include climate advocacy, politics, energy and sciences !

 - 🎲 I'm crazy about roleplaying games !
-Yes, D&D, exactly !
+Yes, Dongeons & Dragons, these nerds, exactly !
 It's an amazingly creative hobby, and I'm looking forward to building apps for our community ♥️

 - 📫 You can reach me at ${my_first_name}.jeammet@protonmail.com